iTech-Recruitment/backend-challenge/README.md

 Sample benchmark API call can be found in the ```benchmark.php``` file.

 #### Guidelines and restrictions
 Please do not use any frameworks for this solution.
-You can use simple libraries like Guzzle though.
+You can use simple libraries like Guzzle though (already included in composer config).
-Assume you're working in a team on this project.
+When working with GIT, please assume you're working in a team on this project.
-Please commit any vendor files required for your solution to run.

 #### What will be evaluated:
 - accuracy of the exposed endpoint - it needs to resemble the benchmark